raypatterson/breakpoint-bridge/README.md

 #####The [limitations](https://github.com/14islands/js-breakpoints#limitations) of JavaScript Breakpoints are also limitations of Breakpoint Bridge.

-Breakpoint lists need to defined and serialized _before_ being stored in the `<head>` element `font-face`.
-To compensate for this, the assignment happens in a separate [breakpoint-bridge-init.scss](https://github.com/RayPatterson/breakpoint-bridge/blob/master/library/breakpoint-bridge-init.scss) file.
-It is recommended that this file be [the last import](https://github.com/RayPatterson/breakpoint-bridge/blob/master/demo/source/sass/demo.scss#L4) to ensure that all breakpoint lists are added.

 Breakpoints are matched _from_ the value of the previous breakpoint + 1px _to_ their value.
 When their value is exceeded by 1px _or_ when the value of the next smallest is entered, they are exited.
 This exposes two issues, one of which may not be obvious.

 The first breakpoint does not have a smaller value.
 To compensate for this, it is matched between 0px and its value.